ClusterHQ/flocker/docs/config/enabling-agent-service.rst

 ==================================
-Enabling the Flocker agent service
+Enabling the Flocker Agent Service
 ==================================

 The Flocker agents are the workhorses of Flocker; you have one on each node in your cluster, and enabling them is an essential step in setting up your cluster: